mozillascience/studyGroup/lessons/NetworkX-minutes/README.md

 ~~~
 G.add_node("spinach") # add a single node
-G.add_node("Hg") # add a single node by mistake
 G.add_nodes_from(["folates", "asparagus", "liver"]) # add a list of nodes
 ~~~
 {: .language-python}

-To add a new connection between nodes:
+To add a new connection – edge – between nodes:

 ~~~
 G.add_edge("spinach", "folates") # add one edge, both ends exist